hamed-javidi/Pedestrian-detection/README.md

 # Pedestrian-detection
-Write a program to implement the Histogram of Orientated Gradients (HOG) Algorithm for pedestrian detection.
+This program uses the Histogram of Orientated Gradients (HOG) Algorithm for pedestrian detection.
 The dataset used to evaluate the descriptor is “NICTA Pedestrian Dataset,” where it contains both the training set and the testing set.
 The training set contains 1000 positives samples (images contain pedestrians) and 2000 negatives samples (images do